MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

-This article describes how to use Azure DevOps to establish a repository for source code.
-A group of developers and teams can plan, track progress, and collaborate on building software solutions.
+This article describes how to use Azure DevOps to create a project and establish a repository for source code.
+Teams and groups of developers can plan, track progress, and collaborate on building software solutions.
 Each project you create provides boundaries to isolate data from other projects.
-Each project must be managed and structured to support your business needs.
+Managed and structured each project to support your business needs.
 To learn more about projects and when to create one, see [About projects and scaling your organization](about-projects.md).

 > [!NOTE]
 > This article is about creating a project in Azure DevOps or a Team Foundation Server.
 If instead you want to create Azure DevOps Projects, see [Azure DevOps Projects](/azure/devops-project/).

 <!---Projects differ from [software application projects or solutions](https://msdn.microsoft.com/library/zfzh36t7.aspx). -->

-If you have a project already, see one of the following articles: [Set up Git on your dev machine](../../repos/git/gitquickstart.md) or [Develop your app in Team Foundation version control](../../repos/git/gitquickstart.md).
+If you have a project already, see [Get Started with Azure Repos and Visual Studio](../../repos/git/gitquickstart.md).

 ::: moniker range=">= tfs-2013 <= tfs-2018"
 > [!NOTE]